 Shopping for health insurance doesn’t have to be hard if you’re prepared.
 It can take just a few minutes to shop and enroll in a plan that best fits your needs.

-When shopping for health insurance, these are the mistakes you should avoid.
+When shopping for or purchasing health insurance, these are the common mistakes you should avoid.

 Overlooking the details of your coverage